graysoncampbell/outrun-infrastructure/README.md

 # outrun-infrastructure

 ## Overview
-This is a terraform project, that houses all the instructions for the outrun infrastructure.
+These are the configuration files, that houses all the instructions for the outrun infrastructure.

 ## Outline
 main.tf >